microsoft/Tx/Samples/SyntheticCounters/Readme.md

 Here is how to run it:

-* in the Properties of the [IE Automation](IEAutomation/Program.cs) project, enter list of url-s., For example: http://bing.com/maps http://bing.com/news
+* in the Properties of the [IE Automation](IEAutomation/Program.cs) project, enter list of url-s., For example: http://codeplex.com http://github.com
 * start [DemoUI](DemoUI/TcpSyntheticCounters.cs), and wait a while to see if there is traffic when the machine is idle
 * start IEAutomation

-A screenshot looks like this:
+A screen-shot looks like this:

 ![SyntheticCounters.JPG](SyntheticCounters.JPG)